cockroachdb/dcos-cockroachdb-service/README.md

 You can customize the ports exposed by the service via the service configuratiton.
 If you wish to install multiple instances of the service and have them colocate on the same machines, you must ensure that **no** ports are common between those instances.
 Customizing ports is only needed if you require multiple instances sharing a single machine.
 This customization is optional otherwise.

-There are two ports that can be customized: the `Internal` port, which is used for inter-node communication and accepting client connections, and the `GUI` port which serves the CockroachDB Admin UI as well as some debug endpoints.
+There are two ports that can be customized: the `pg` port, which is used for inter-node communication and accepting client connections via the PostgreSQL wire protocol, and the `http` port which serves the CockroachDB Admin UI as well as some debug endpoints.

 <a name="storage-volumes"></a>
 ### Storage Volumes